-SEMESTER - IV 19PHYC403 - PHYSICS OF NANOMATERIALS Credit.4 ISPHICAUS - PHISICS OF NANOMATERIALS Hours:4
+SEMESTER - IV Credit:4 ISPHICAUS - PHISICS OF NANOWATERIALS Hours:4

-- > To dinstinguish nanomaterials from bulk materials. - To apply their acquired knowledge in research level to synthesis and characterize the nanomaterials. - To identify the various techniques to investigate the different properties such as optical, structural and morphology of nanoparticles.
+- > To distinguish nanomaterials from bulk materials. - To apply their acquired knowledge in research level to synthesis and characterize the nanomaterials. - To identify the various techniques to investigate the different properties such as optical, structural and morphology of nanoparticles. - > To select the nanomaterials for various applications.